bl4drnnr/4b-bot/README.md

 - `bybit` API - for getting crypto rates
 - `blockchair` API - for updating wallets' amounts

 Bot is absolutely anonymous.
 Unique telegram user ID is crypted with AES256CBC.
+This function will be replaced with hash later if there is no use for it.
+In plans was to create alarms for prices, and after price hits trigger, user could receive notification, and for notifing user it was using telegram user ID (or chat ID).